-- Attend all school assemblies, arrive punctually, sit with your class and teacher, and remain until the end. - Listen attentively and politely to the speakers and/or presentations.
-Respond appropriately. - During assemblies, the cafetorium should not be used as a throughway. - The pop machine is out of bounds during assemblies. - Leave the assembly at the end of the program in a quiet and orderly manner.
+- Attend all school assemblies, arrive punctually.
+Follow the seating plan, sit with your class and teacher, and remain until the end. - Listen attentively and politely to the speakers and/or presentations.
+Respond appropriately.

+- During assemblies, the cafetorium should not be used as a throughway. - Leave the assembly at the end of the program in a quiet and orderly manner.